 - An advanced meter only sends and receives data for a few seconds each day.
 The rest of the time, it is effectively off, emitting no RF energy.

 - Advanced meters are low powered, generally 1 watt or less.
 By comparison, a microwave oven draws anywhere from 300 to well over 1000 watts of power.

 Any discussion of the health implications of advanced meters would be incomplete without acknowledging the environmental benefits of the advanced grid modernization as a whole.
-By using energy more efficiently, we reduce our emissions of green house gasses and other pollutants.
+By using energy more efficiently, we reduce our emissions of greenhouse gasses and other pollutants.

 Empowering customers with near-time information about their energy usage is one of the primary requirements for widespread adoption of emerging green technologies, such as plug-in electric vehicles.
-And if the advanced grid modernization enables us to shift even a small percentage of our peak energy demand to off-peak hours, there’s the very real potential of avoiding the need to construct additional power plants in the future.
+Moreover, if the advanced grid modernization enables us to shift even a small percentage of our peak energy demand to off-peak hours, there is the very real potential of avoiding the need to construct additional power plants in the future.
 When taken together, these factors collectively contribute to a cleaner and healthier environment for all of us.